 The drawing tutorial below contains techniques to create realistic looking artwork to provide fellow charcoal and graphite pencil artists insight into my methods.
-The first half of the page will explain the pencils and blending tools I use to render both rough and smooth textures.
+The first pare will explain the pencils and blending tools I use to render both rough and smooth textures.
 Once you know how to create realistic looking textures, you're on you way to creating much more realistic looking artwork.
 The second half of the page shows a step by step tutorial of one of my latest drawings so scroll down to see images of the tutorial.
 For more instruction, I also offer links on this page for my drawing technique book, pencil drawing supplies and drawing workshops,

 Once you have decided on your subject, you need to decide on the best techniques and materials to use.
 There are so many things to consider.
 Should the background stay white?
 Should you use a smooth paper or rough?
 Should you use graphite, charcoal, or a maybe a combination of both.
 It's enough to make you take up sculpting!
 Don't get discouraged.
 This tutorial will answer these questions and more.